Stay ahead of threats with real-time CVE data from NVD and CISA KEV. AI-powered explanations help you understand and remediate vulnerabilities faster.

 Latest high-impact security issues requiring attention

-A security flaw has been discovered in nocobase plugin-workflow-javascript up to 2.0.23.
-This issue affects the function createSafeConsole of the file packages/plugins/@nocobase/plugin-workflow-javascript/src/server/Vm.js.
-Performing a manipulation results in sandbox issue.
-The attack can be initiated remotely.
+A security flaw has been discovered in Totolink WA300 5.2cu.7112_B20190227.
+The affected element is the function loginauth of the file /cgi-bin/cstecgi.cgi of the component POST Request Handler.
+The manipulation of the argument http_host results in buffer overflow.
+The attack may be launched remotely.
 The exploit has been released to the public and may be used for attacks.
-The vendor was contacted early about this disclosure but did not respond in any way.

 Extract IOCs, summarize threat reports, and generate detection rules with AI assistance.